acecilia/OpenWRTInvasion/README.md

 * User: root
 * Password: none (just hit enter)

-The script also starts an ftp server started at port 21, so you can get access to the filesystem using a GUI (for example [cyberduck](https://cyberduck.io)).
+The script also starts an ftp server at port 21, so you can get access to the filesystem using a GUI (for example [cyberduck](https://cyberduck.io)).

 ## Install OpenWrt